hainayanda/Draftsman/README.md

 }
 ```

-Cell above will have height 128 regarding of how long is cellWidth.
+The cell above will have a height of 128 regarding how long is cellWidth.

 ### Collection Fragment Cell